Niimraa/Channel-App/README.md

 - Query for users with the most/least posts.
 - UI design compatible with mobile clients.

-The user interface is built using React.js, and the backend employs MySQL database, with Node.js servers exposing the database.
+This user interface is built using React.js, and the backend employs MySQL database, with Node.js servers exposing the database.

 ### Architecture